Early childhood education

 If a school is approaching or has reached capacity, the school will decline applications from students who live outside its priority enrolment area.

-You can find a service in your local area by:
+You can find an early childhood service or preschool service in your local area by either:

-Concerns or complaints about your child care service
+Concerns or complaints about your early childhood service

-If you have a concern or complaint about your early childhood education and care service, please talk to your child care provider first.
+If you have a concern or complaint about your early childhood education and care service, talk to your service provider first.
 Your issue may be easily resolved.

 Who to contact

-If you are unable to resolve the issue with your child care provider, contact Quality Education and Care NT (QECNT).
+If you are unable to resolve the issue with your service provider, contact Quality Education and Care NT (QECNT).
 This is the independent regulatory body that helps Territorians resolve concerns or complaints.

 How your concern or complaint is managed